FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 This code updates the upload name and applies the comment and references to all entries in the upload.

 !!! warning
     Running the next snippet before NOMAD finishes processing the entries may make it *look* as if the entries metadata is not updated.
-Wait up to 2 minutes! and retry to ensure the snippet  is executed only after NOMAD processing has completed.
+Wait up to 2 minutes and retry to ensure the snippet is executed only after NOMAD processing has completed.

 To inspect it programmatically try: